KennethCho-CKH/Multiple-Folder-Creator-Python/README.md

 Nothing to install
 1. Download the file as zip,
 2. Unzip it
-3. Navigate to the Go folder
+3. Navigate to the Python folder
 4. Run `main.exe`

 ## How to use